sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-Doc/questions.md

 ### Download frequency

-Make sure the frquency is equal or lower than `2.5MHz`, otherwise it may lead some troubles like burnning bitstream file really slow or failed burnning bitstream file.
+Make sure the frequency is equal or lower than `2.5MHz`, otherwise it may lead some troubles like burning bitstream file really slow or failed burning bitstream file.

 <img src="./../../../zh/tang/assets/questions/cable.png">